ekeilty17/DOS-Server-GCP-Wrapper/README.md

 GOOGLE_APPLICATION_CREDENTIALS=<path to credentials.json> \
 mvn exec:java -Dexec.args=gs://<bucket name>
 ```

+> You may need `GCS_BILLING_PROJECT_ID` to indicate the billing project ID for accessing Requester Pays buckets.

 ## Tests
 Ensure all the environment variables above are set, and then run ```mvn test```